wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 3.5 =
+* Fixed a bug where OGV videos were not detected on Firefox browsers if there was no corresponding WEBM video.
+* Added donation button.
+* Optimized browser detection.

 = 3.4 =
 * Removed dependency on Flowplayer for Flash fallback.
 * Added back fallback support for Firefox playback of MP4 videos using Flash.